katheich/tripbit/README.md

 - Working in a relatively bigger team already, Trello was extremely useful for clearly spelling out tasks and assigning them, which led to very few instances of redundancy and conflicts in our work.

 - As Django wraps a lot of functionality, its errors messages can often be somewhat cryptic to decipher.
 It is therefore also necessary to specify more nuanced error information coming back from the API to be able to trace back where things went wrong.
-For example, initially we had multiple instances where Django would simply return a 403 'forbbiden' response to the user, and it took a long time to track down that this was simply due to not putting a / at the end of the API url on the front-end, so a lot of extra information was appended directly to the url that the API could not make sense of.
+For example, initially we had multiple instances where Django would simply return a 403 'forbbiden' response to the user.
+When we kept receiving a 403 upon logging in, it took a long time to track down that this was simply due to not putting a / at the end of the API url on the front-end, so a lot of extra information was appended directly to the url that the API could not make sense of.

 ## Credit